labs42io/clean-code-typescript/README.md

 ### High cohesion and low coupling

 Cohesion defines the degree to which class members are related to each other.
 Ideally, all fields within a class should be used by each method.
-We then say that the class is maximally cohesive.
+We then say that the class is *maximally cohesive*.
 In practice, this however is not always possible, nor even advisable.
 You should however prefer cohesion to be high.

 Coupling refers to how related or dependent are two classes toward each other.
 Classes are said to be low coupled if changes in one of them doesn't affect the other one.